-The specialty construction trades accounted for over 62% of construction hiring in February.
+In January, construction employment rose by 36,000 with specialty construction trades accounting for 26,000 of those jobs.
 With all that hiring going on, there is bound to be some pain points.

 Here are ideas for taking away the pain: